-Under the Equality Act 2010 we have a legal duty to publish information that shows compliance with the Public Sector Equality Duty, and to publish our equality objectives.
+Under the Equality Act 2010 we have a legal duty to publish information that shows compliance with the Public Sector Equality Duty, which are updated annually, and to publish our equality objectives.

 The school sets equality objectives which are reviewed at least every 4 years, although may be reviewed earlier if they are deemed to be met.

 - To close the gap in progress between our children in receipt of Pupil Premium and all children nationally and to ensure these children are challenged and supported to achieved Greater Depth if this is within their ability.

 - To raise attainment in maths for more able girls.

 - To increase understanding of other world faiths.

 - To increase understanding in the school community of the difficulties which can be experienced by pupils with SEND and how these pupils are a valuable part of our school community.

 The school values the importance of equality for all members of the school community.
 We ensure that we comply with the standards for Public Sector Equality Duty: